huan/docker-wechat/README.md

 1. `x.y`: This is for the docker image version.
     1. `zixia/wechat:0.2`: docker-wechat version 0.2

+The two version schema may overlap with each other.

+For example: the `zixia/wechat:0.2` may be the same image as the `zixia/wechat:2.8.0.112`.

 ## Known Issues

 - [ ] WeChat 2.8.0.x can not send big images/files ([#341](https://github.com/huan/docker-wechat/issues/31))